claustrofob/Router/README.md

 }
 ```

-#### Example: Sharing Router Across Subviews

-Within a single page, subviews access the same router from the environment:
+Now within a single page, subviews access the same router from the environment:

 ```swift
 struct ProfileView: View {